finagle/finch/docs/cookbook.md

 For the sake of errors accumulating, Finch exceptions are encoded into a recursive ADT, where `Error.RequestErrors` wraps a `Seq[Error]`.
 Thus is might be tricky to write an encoder (i.e, `EncodeResponse[Exception]`) for this.
-Although, this kind of problem shouldn't be a surprise for Scala programmers, who deal with recursive ADTs and pattern matching on a daily basis.
+Yet, this kind of problem shouldn't be a surprise for Scala programmers who deal with recursive ADTs and pattern matching on a daily basis.

-The general idea is to write a recursive function converting a `Throwable` to `Seq[Json]` (where `Json` represents an AST in a particular JSON library) and then convert `Seq[Json]` into JSON array.
+The general idea is to write a recursive function converting a `Throwable` to `Seq[Json]` (where `Json` represents an AST in a particular JSON library) and then convert `Seq[Json]` into a JSON array.

-With [Circe][circe] the complete implementation might look as follows.
+With [Circe][circe] the complete implementation might look like the following.

 ```scala
 import io.finch._